RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #2

+I took a standing shower this morning.
+That helped a lot for sure.

 ## #1

 So I did nothing yesterday. :( I also didn't go to bed on time.
 But I did get 8